 We know that some children and young people are overrepresented in the youth justice system or struggle to access mainstream support services.
-In our Positive activities grant round, we're particularly interested in projects which can show that they successfully and appropriately support these groups.
-This includes children and young people from Black, Asian and other racially minoritised groups and those who have experience of care, as well as children with special educational needs and disabilities and young women and girls.
+We're particularly interested in projects which can show that they successfully and appropriately support these groups.
+This includes children and young people from Black, Asian and other racially minoritised groups and those who have experience of care, as well as children with special educational needs and disabilities, and young women and girls.
 For more information about our commitment to equality, please see here.